callstats-io/twilio-client-sample/README.md

 The following steps need to be performed by a twilio developer.

-+ initialize
++ CallstatsTwilio.initialize(): sets the localUserId and initializes the js to authenticate with callstats.io, all the necessary callbacks are provided here.
-+ setCallParams: set call-id and remote-user-id.
++ CallstatsTwilio.setCallParams(): set the conferenceId and the remoteUserId.

 More details can be found in this link http://www.callstats.io/integrate-twilio/